shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 ### Runtime information: start and stop

-Stellar-core can be started directly from the command line, or through a supervision system such as `init`, `upstart`, or `systemd`.
+HcNet-core can be started directly from the command line, or through a supervision system such as `init`, `upstart`, or `systemd`.

-Stellar-core can be gracefully exited at any time by delivering `SIGINT` or pressing `CTRL-C`.
+HcNet-core can be gracefully exited at any time by delivering `SIGINT` or pressing `CTRL-C`.
 It can be safely, forcibly terminated with `SIGTERM` or `SIGKILL`.
 The latter may leave a stale lock file in the `BUCKET_DIR_PATH`, and you may need to remove the file before it will restart.
    Otherwise, all components are designed to recover from abrupt termination.

-Stellar-core can also be packaged in a container system such as Docker, so long as `BUCKET_DIR_PATH` and the database are stored on persistent volumes.
+HcNet-core can also be packaged in a container system such as Docker, so long as `BUCKET_DIR_PATH` and the database are stored on persistent volumes.
 For an example, see [docker-HcNet-core](https://github.com/HcNet/docker-HcNet-core-horizon).